nickwynja/continental/README.md

         /home/blog/continental/engine/update.sh {SOURCE_PATH} {SECONDCRACK_PATH} my_blog
 * Nested pages work by adding a folder in the `/pages` directory.
 Any `.md` files created in, for example, `/pages/foo/bar.md` will be created in `/www/foo/bar.html`.
 Create `/pages/foo/index.md` to have a page exist at `yoursite.com/foo`.
 I still need to add deletion of `/www/foo` folder when `/pages/foo` is removed.
+* Specify a template in the header of a file like this: `template: writing` where you have a `writing.php` file in your `/templates` directory.

 ## Change Log ##